ksd3/jobber/README.md

 Jobber is a helper to:
 - Build Docker images (optionally from templates)
-- Push images to ECR
+- Push images to AWS ECR or GCP Artifact Registry
-- Submit SageMaker training jobs (with config-driven defaults)
+- Submit training jobs to AWS SageMaker or GCP Vertex AI (config-driven defaults)
-- Sync local data to S3 and seed empty data prefixes
+- Sync local data to S3 or GCS and seed empty data prefixes
-- Push images to GCP Artifact Registry
-- Sync data to GCS and submit Vertex AI Custom Jobs (provider: gcp)

 ## Contents
 - `configuration.md`: Config file format, merging, hyperparameters.